 - Online via the link at the top of this page (if you have an online user account)

 - By attending in person or posting the re-order slip to the surgery.

 We regret that we are unable to accept telephone requests for repeat prescriptions.
 This is for security and safety purposes.

-Dispensary and Home Delivery Service During a Pandemic
+Dispensary and Home Delivery Service

 Patients who live in an area designated by NHS England as rural in nature and more than one mile from a retail pharmacy may use our dispensary.
 We encourage all entitled patients to use it wherever possible as we feel this is an additional service at the health centre.
 Having a dispensary in the building is a very valuable resource which we will only be able to maintain if it is used.

 Bicester Health Centre operates a Home Delivery Service> If you would like to find out more, contact the dispensary through the surgery on 01869 249333

 The dispensary is open from 08:30 - 18:00hrs from Monday to Friday.
 You may collect prescriptions at any time during surgery hours.